tartley/pycon2018/README.md

 some metaclass magic to transform this into a namedtuple, rather than a regular class.

-Again, the NamedTuple base class is defined in the backport of typing for Python 2.7, available on PyPI, so all of this works for Python2 as well as Python3.
+(Although the NamedTuple base class is defined in the PyPI backport of typing for Python 2.7, the language syntax for annotations is not available in Python2, and I've been unable to find a way to get this to work using the Python2 "types as comments" syntax.)

 As usual, the Python interpreter does nothing with these type annotations.
 But tools like mypy will use them to validate instances of Color.